-In the midst of this strange, yet entertaining quibble between the two political giants, we can’t help but focus on both of their hairstyles.
-Although they are both different in almost every imaginable sense, they share one thing in common: being follicularly challenged.
+In the midst of this strange, yet entertaining, quibble between these two political giants, we can’t help but focus on both of their hairstyles.
+Although the two men are different in many ways, they share one thing in common: being follicly challenged.

 In previous articles, I have written about the importance of good hair for US Presidents.
-Since the first televised debate when John F. Kennedy became the US President, Americans have never elected a bald president, despite the fact that about 60% of adult males have some degrees of hair loss the requires treatment.
+Since the first televised debate featuring John F. Kennedy in his quest to win the election, Americans have never elected a bald president, despite the fact that about 60% of adult males have some degree of hair loss that requires treatment.

 Donald Trump’s Hair

 Thanks to his daughter revealing his medical history, Donald Trump is known for his scalp reduction.
 Of course, he is perhaps most well-known for his signature comb-over which has prompted a lot of speculation as to what he has been trying to hide.
 What is he trying to cover?
 Trump’s hair loss and comb-over have been extensively covered in the media for years.
 The interest in the topic peaked during the presidential debates in 2016 when Hillary Clinton and Trump used hair as a subject to attack and ridicule each other in many instances.
 His comb-over could cover the scar of his scalp reduction.
 It can also cover the scar in front of his hairline due to a flap surgery.
 Flap surgeries are not done anymore thanks to the advanced hair restoration procedures that are available to us.
 In the past, we used to bring a strip of hair baring skin from the donor area on the back of the scalp to the front of the hairline.
 The flap was rotated, with its original blood vessels, to bring a band of very thick hair to the hairline.
 The problems with the flap surgery included an unnatural orientation of hair, a visible scar and the fact that the density of hair on the hairline was unusually high despite leaving a large balding area immediately behind them.